bespinian/serverless-workshop/README.md

 Work through the following steps:

 1. Go to the [AWS Lambda GUI](https://console.aws.amazon.com/lambda)
-1. Choose **Europe (Frankfurt) eu-central-1** as the region in the top right corner.
+1. Choose **Europe (Frankfurt) eu-central-1** as the region in the top-right corner.
 All resources you create should be created in that region.
 1. Click on `Create function`
 1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with your username
 1. Choose `Node.js 14.x` as the runtime